Demodia/OpenText_Temp/README.md

-# OpenText_Temp
+# OpenText Temp Files

-Temporary file sharing with OpenText
+A repo to store files tempoarily for OpenText projects.